-- An estimated 60,302 children and young people aged 0-19 years (CYP) live in Trafford, making up around 1 in 4 (25.6%) of the total population (ONS Mid-2017 estimates)
+- An estimated 60,956 children and young people (CYP) aged 0-19 years live in Trafford, making up around 1 in 4 (25.7%) of the total population (ONS, 2019).

 Indicators of health and wellbeing

 - Indicators of population health and wellbeing among CYP in Trafford are generally better or similar to the England average.
-For instance, the infant and child mortality rate are a summary measure of overall health in this population and for Trafford is similar to England average.

 - Infant mortality rate (number of deaths in infants before their first birthday per 1000 live births) is an indicator of the general health of an entire population and reflects the relationship between causes of infant mortality macro-level determinants of health such as economic, social and environmental factors.
 The infant mortality rate for Trafford is 3.6 per 1000 live births and is statistically similar to England average of 3.9 per 1000 live births (Child and Maternal Health Profile, 2019).